The Queen Consort has announced a new UK literary festival which will take place at Hampton Court Palace.

 The Queen Consort is launching the The Queen's Reading Room Festival on Sunday 11 June, which will see a range of events and special speakers come together.
 Headliners include the likes of Dame Judi Dench, Giles Brandreth and Philippa Gregory.

 "Visitors can explore the Palace on literary themed tours and tread the floors where Shakespeare once performed with his King’s Men; wander the sumptuous gardens bursting with life in summer; listen to poetry read by some of our country’s finest actors, and of course enjoy shows from our headliners," The Queen's Reading Room explains on its website.

-Last week, it was announced that the initiative had become a charity which "will work to provide opportunities for the appreciation of literature among adults and children in the UK and around the world, closing the gap between writers and readers through accessible, educational and free literary content available year-round," according to an announcement on the charity's social media accounts.
+In April, it was announced that the initiative had become a charity which "will work to provide opportunities for the appreciation of literature among adults and children in the UK and around the world, closing the gap between writers and readers through accessible, educational and free literary content available year-round," according to an announcement on the charity's social media accounts.

 You Might Also Like